fuerve/whiteboard/README.md

 Most of the above structures will be implemented in something very much like the corresponding Java interfaces.
 I will be implementing against the interfaces as specified (abridged), but I will be deriving the implementations myself for practice.

 The following algorithms will then be implemented, atop the above structures where necessary:
-* Binary search through an array.
+* Binary search through a list. - COMPLETE
 * Dynamic programming (http://codercareer.blogspot.com/p/dynamic-interview-questions.html).
 * Preorder and postorder traversal of a tree.
 * Topological sorting of a directed, acyclic graph.
 * Union-find.
 * Bloom filter.
-* Quicksort.
+* Quicksort. - COMPLETE